' Bridging Spatial and Saliency Theory: Party Size and Issue Selection in Campaigns.' 2020. Political Science Research and Methods 8(3): 444-458.

 This study uses data from the 2005-10 British Election Panel Study to examine the effect of media coverage on voter evaluations of the incumbent government following the 2007-8 financial crisis.
 By combining sentiment analysis of newspaper content with an instrumental variables approach, I show that newspapers’ coverage of these events influenced how their readers, and especially Labour-supporting readers, evaluated the Labour government’s handling of the crisis and also the economy in general.
 I also show that newspaper framing of these events influenced readers’ propensity to support Labour throughout the subsequent general election campaign.
 Formal sensitivity analyses provide further evidence that these effects are not driven by readers’ previous assessments of the Labour party.
 I thus demonstrate that media framing of economic events, through its effects on reader evaluations of incumbents’ economic competence, can have durable electoral implications.

-How can we evaluate the quality of electoral representation if voter preferences, priorities and beliefs are partly shaped by elite political communication?
-I argue that prevailing approaches to evaluate electoral representation are incomplete if public opinion both influences and is influenced by elite behavior.
+How can we evaluate political inequality and representation if voter preferences, priorities and beliefs are partly shaped by elite political communication?
+I argue that prevailing approaches to the study of political inequality and representation are incomplete if public opinion both influences and is influenced by elite behavior.
 I introduce a new measurable criterion for political inequality in such contexts: `communicative representation', or the degree to which speech by elite actors reflects, as well as responds to, the entire distribution of voter preferences.
 Low (high) communicative representation implies that elite actors with certain opinions have disproportionate (proportionate) presence and influence in public debate, and so disproportionate (proportionate) political power.
 I illustrate the value of this approach by analyzing communicative representation on immigration in the United Kingdom between 2015 and 2019, alongside the relative communicative power of various sub-electorates on this issue.
-I find that, although the communicative representation of socially conservative sub-electorates (such as Leavers, non-graduates and pensioners) improves during this period, throughout, it is centrist and liberal opinions on immigration which are over-represented in legislative speech.
+I find that, in general, center left and right opinions on immigration are over-represented, and socially conservative sub-electorates (like Leavers, non-graduates, the white working class) under-represented, in legislative speech.
+However, we observe a significant redistribution of communicative power between groups after the 2016 EU referendum in Britain.